opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 # Remote-backed storage

-This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/1968).
-{: .warning}

 Remote-backed storage offers OpenSearch users a new way to protect against data loss by automatically creating backups of all index transactions and sending them to remote storage.
 In order to expose this feature, segment replication must also be enabled.
 See [Segment replication]({{site.url}}{{site.baseurl}}/opensearch/segment-replication/) for additional information.